WNAX (AM)

 A vehicle for WNAX radio 570 Yankton, South Dakota, as seen at the Mall of America in Bloomington, Minnesota.

-WNAX (570 AM) is a commercial radio station in Yankton, South Dakota.
+WNAX (570 AM) is a commercial radio station in Yankton, South Dakota, United States.
+It is owned by Saga Communications, with studios on East State Highway 50 in Yankton.
 It airs a full service radio format including news, talk, sports and farm reports.
-It is owned by Saga Communications, with studios on East State Highway 50 in Yankton.

 WNAX is a Class B station, powered at 5,000 watts.
 By day, it is non-directional.
 At night, to protect other stations on 570 AM from interference, it uses a directional antenna with a three-tower array.
 The transmitter is on 444th Avenue in Mission Hill, South Dakota.
 Programming is also heard on FM translator K245DA at 96.9 MHz in Yankton.

 Programming

 WNAX airs a mix of local shows and nationally syndicated programs.
 Weekday mornings begin with The WNAX Early Morning Get-Together with Big Scott Allen.
 It includes local news, agriculture reports and updates from CBS News Radio.
 The rest of the weekday schedule features news, ag reports and local talk.
 At 6pm, the station switches to Fox Sports Radio.
 At midnight, WNAX carries Coast to Coast AM with George Noory.
 Before dawn, it airs This Morning, America's First News with Gordon Deal.

 Weekends feature specialty shows on money, health, travel, gardening, car repair, home repair and technology.
 Syndicated weekend shows include Eye on Travel with Peter Greenberg, Jill on Money with Jill Schlesinger, CBS News Weekend Roundup, The Takeout with Major Garrett, Rich DeMuro on Tech, Face The Nation and Meet The Press.
 Most hours begin with an update from CBS News Radio.
 Sunday mornings feature religious shows and Sunday evenings carry Fox Sports Radio.

 In addition, WNAX is the flagship station for South Dakota State University sports.
 It also carries Minnesota Twins baseball, Minnesota Timberwolves basketball and Minnesota Vikings football.